 Keto Substitutes: Use This for That

 As you look over the foods you need to avoid while you’re on a keto diet, you may wonder what you can use instead.
-Below are some common substitutions you can make:
+Furthermore, below are some common substitutions you can make:

 Instead of this …